 In California and Nevada, there are state-level incentives for installing home batteries.
 These incentives are separate from the federal tax credit.
 California has the Self-Generation Incentive Program, which offers qualified applicants an incentive of up to $400 per kilowatt-hour of installed battery capacity.
 Similarly, the Nevada Residential Storage program offers an incentive of up to $3,000, not to exceed 50% of the installed cost of the system, to their qualified applicants.

 If you are considering improvements to your home that may be eligible for the federal tax credit for renewable energy, you need to act fast.
 The credit currently stands at 26%.
-It is scheduled to be reduced at the end of 2020 from 26% to 22%.
-After 2021, it will be phased out entirely.
-If you are installing solar, you must have permission to operate by December 31st.
-For batteries, the batteries must be installed on a system that has permission to operate by December 31st.
+It is scheduled to be reduced at the end of 2022 from 26% to 22%.
+After 2023, it will be phased out entirely for residential solar.
+If you are installing solar, you must have begun to install your system by December 31st.
+For batteries, the batteries must be installed by December 31st.

 Freedom Forever is ready to help you go solar